Find out about your options to study German at the University of Sheffield.

 The School of Languages and Cultures offers a wide range of masters degrees which can include German as a language:

 - MA Intercultural Communication

 - MA Screen Translation

 A global reputation for research excellence and a thriving research community also makes us the ideal place to pursue a PhD in languages and cultures.

 If you aren't studying a language degree but would still like to experience learning German at university, you can do so through Languages for All.
 Languages for All is a university-wide scheme for all students wishing to develop foreign language skills, either by learning a new language from scratch, or continuing to build on existing language experience.

-If you have some experience of modern language learning, you can take German language and culture modules either as part of your degree (unrestricted modules) or alongside your degree (not-for-credit modules) as an extra-curricular activity.
+If you have some experience of modern language learning, you can take German language and culture modules either as part of your degree (guided module choice) or alongside your degree (not-for-credit modules) as an extra-curricular activity.
 Please follow the link below for more information on how this works:

 If you are a postgraduate taught student, you can study not-for-credit modules in German as an extra-curricular activity in addition to your studies.

 Postgraduate research students can study German modules on a not-for-credit basis alongside their research.
 These may be included in your Doctoral Development Programme (DDP) portfolio if relevant to your doctoral research and/or career development.

 The Modern Languages Teaching Centre provides general language modules in German.
 These are open to all students (for credits or not), members of staff, and members of the public.
 They aim to develop language competence and cultural knowledge for professional and recreational purposes through small group weekly classes and guided independent learning.